INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 1. generate the hardware logic on the FPGA part using Vivado (2020.1)
 2. generate the Linux image and software running on the CPU with Petalinux (2020.1)

-These software tools are very heavy and not easy to use and Vivado randomly crashes.
-First time compilation can take easily 15 minutes and for Petalinux several additional resources need to be downloaded from the internet.
+These software tools are very heavy and not easy to use.
+First time compilation for each of the tools can take easily 10-15 minutes and for Petalinux several additional resources need to be downloaded from the internet.
 After the first successful compilation the compile time is reduced but at least 5 minutes per iteration makes debugging still very tedious.

 If you are looking for ready-to-use firmware files please have a look at the [firmware-release folder](/firmware-release), select the folder corresponding to your FPGA-SoC board and the version of your buffer card and choose primary or secondary board.

 ## Hardware implementation

-The Hardware logic is generated with Vivado 2020.1 from Xilinx running on Windows or Ubuntu (I use Ubuntu 20.04 LTS).
+The Hardware logic is generated with Vivado 2020.1 from Xilinx running on Windows or Ubuntu[^1].
 Vivado WebPACK can be downloaded for free and supports the Zynq 7000 series SoC devices from Xilinx which are used in this project.
 For instructions on how to install Vivado 2020.1 [see UG973 from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug973-vivado-release-notes-install-license).
 See also the very good [tutorial from Digilent](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis).
-For this project Vitis is not needed but for debugging it can be useful and if you want to test `baremetal` projects you will need it.
-During the installation ensure support for the Zynq-7000 series is enabled.
+For this project Vitis is not needed but for debugging it can be useful.
+During the installation ensure support for the Zynq-7000 series is enabled since we will need this.
 I have tested Vivado on Windows and Linux and have not seen a big difference.

-For Vivado 2020.1, officially Ubuntu 18.04 LTS (or Windows) is required but installation on 20.04 LTS is working.
+[^1]: For Vivado 2020.1, Ubuntu 18.04 LTS is supported but not Ubuntu 20.04 LTS, however, I use the latter without big problems.

 > [!NOTE]
 > Note that this project uses Petalinx 2020.1 which requires a Linux operating system.
 So even if Vivado is available on Windows you will need some Linux distribution to (cross-)compile this project.